nzbgetcom/nzbget/synology/README.md

 ## Shared folders permissions and nzbget

 When installed, the package adds all the necessary permissions for the selected Shared folder to work correcty.
-If you want to change the download path to another shared folder, you must manually add permissions for the nsbget user.
+If you want to change the download path to another shared folder, you must manually add permissions for the nzbget user.
 For example - you changed MainDir to /volume2/some_shared_folder/some_download_directory.
 You must add r/w permission to `nzbget` user via Control Panel -> Shared Folder -> Select `some_shared_folder` -> Edit -> Permissions tab -> select from combobox `System internal user` -> nzbget -> Read/Write -> Save.

 ## Extensions